-Born in Denmark, Mads was classically trained at The National Danish School of Performing Arts in Copenhagen and later studied method acting at William Esper Studio in New York.
-Since then he has touched audiences with versatile performances in film, theatre, and prime time tv-shows in Denmark and Germany alike.
+Born in Denmark, Mads studied acting at The National Danish School of Performing Arts, and later went on to train Meisner Technique at the William Esper Studio in New York.
+Since then, he has touched audiences with versatile performances on stage and screen alike.

 On the big screen, he has worked with two academy award nominated directors.
 Jan Komasa (for Corpus Christi) on Warsaw 44, and Nicolaj Arcel (Dark Tower) on A Royal Affair, the latter actually taking place in Mads’ native town.

 Recent TV-credits include Sløborn, directed by Christian Alvert/Adolfo J. Kolmerer (Syrreal Entertainment/Nordisk Film), Grænseland (Danish Broadcasting Corporation), and White Sands (TV2 Denmark) in addition to numerous roles in various prime time tv-shows in Denmark and Germany.

 On stage, Mads has been a part of the cutting edge Danish theatre company Mungo Park for more than a decade, performing in several award-winning contemporary plays.
 In addition, he has played countless parts in classics by Shakespeare, Chekhov, Moliere, Ibsen and Mark Ravenhill at major Danish repertoire theatres.
 A skilled singer, decent drummer and guitarist, Mads also appear in theatrical concerts and musical productions, most recently Lazarus by David Bowie at The Royal Danish Theatre.

 Mads is of both Scandinavian, German, English, and American descend and speaks all of the above flawlessly.
 A quick learner he has knowledge of Norwegian and Swedish, French, various European accents, and just about enough Italian to order a pizza.